plashchynski/crono/README.md

 #### Job Schedule

-The schedule described in the configuration file `config/cronotab.rb`, that created using `crono:install` or manually.
+Schedule list is defined in the file `config/cronotab.rb`, that created using `crono:install`.
 The semantic is pretty straightforward:

 ```ruby
 # config/cronotab.rb